sheepforce/Exckel/README.md

 By calling `exckel --help`, a quick explanation of all possible keywords is provided.

+    exckelargs [OPTIONS]
+      Available command line arguments.
+At least "--wf" and "--exc" must be specified.

+    Common flags:
+         --nocalcorbs                Do not calculate cubes for orbitals.
+         --nocalccdds                Do not calculate charge density difference
+                                     cubes.
+         --norenderimages            Do not render images from cubes.
+      -o --outdir=DIR                Destination for all output files and
+                                     existing cubes.
+         --vmd=FILE                  VMD executable.
+Default is first vmd
+                                     executable found on system.
+         --vmdstate=FILE             VMD visualisation state file.
+Used to
+                                     determine perspective.
+         --vmdstartup=FILE           VMD script to set up general look.
+If none
+                                     is specified, it will default to your vmdrc.
+         --vmdtemplate=FILE          VMD template script for plotting.
+      -m --multiwfn=FILE             Multiwfn executable.
+Default is first
+                                     Multiwfn executable found on system
+         --cddcalculator=STRING      Program to use to calculate charge density
+                                     differnces. [multiwfn | repa]
+      -t --tachyon=FILE              Tachyon executable.
+Default is first tachyon
+                                     executable found on system
+         --panformat=STRING          Format of the summary to write with Pandoc.
+                                     Any of [docx | odt | latex]
+         --panref=FILE               Reference docx with formatting hints.
+         --wf=FILE                   Wavefunction file (molden or fchk).
+         --exc=FILE                  Quantum chemistry software output file with
+                                     excited state informations.
+      -i --imgres=INT,INT            Image width x heigth for plotting of cubes.
+         --s2filter=FLOAT            Filter excited states by contributions of
+                                     next higher spin state (applies to plotting
+                                     and summary).
+         --foscfilter=FLOAT          Filter excited states by minimum oscillator strength (applies only to summary document).
+         --fwhm=FLOAT                Full width at half maximum of the gaussian function used to convolute the stick spectrum in electron volt.
+         --weightfilter=FLOAT        Minimum weight of an excitation to write to the summary. (default 0.01)
+         --energyfilter=FLOAT,FLOAT  Energy range (eV) of the excited states of interest and plot range for spectrum.
+         --states=[INT]              Plot specific states and ignore all other criteria in the summary.
+Give as "[a,b,c]" --calcsoftware=STRING       Calculation software, that produced the
+                                     output file. [gaussian | nwchem | mrcc] --calctype=STRING           Calculation type. [tddft | rc-adc2 (reduced
+                                     cost ADC(2))]
+         --spectrum=STRING           Program to plot the spectrum. [gnuplot |
+                                     spectrify]
+      -? --help                      Display help message
+      -V --version                   Print version information

 At least `--wf` and `--exc` must be set and point to your wavefunction file respective your quantum chemistry output file (with excited state information).